-- Evaluate all findings, and pick which ones you or the team wants to implement.
+- Evaluate all findings, and pick which ones you or the team want to implement.

 In the past I have done the Scrum master shuffle a couple of times now, my main takeaways and tips for the best result are:

 - Pick a Scrum master that has a different “style” than you have, this will usually result in better results than if you pick a Scrum master with the same style, as they will probably notice the same things.

 - Make sure the team trusts the situation and doesn’t feel like they have a temporary Scrum master to get them back on track.

 - At the start of shuffling you want to be in an observing mode, try to observe what is happening before you try to correct behavior.

 - Keep an open mind, and try not to judge the team for their behavior, it’s a result of working together.

 As you can see in the takeaways above, the key to a successful Scrum master shuffle is to keep an open mind, try not to judge the team you are in, and get them to trust you.

 If you are interested in other lessons I learned as a starting Scrum master?